 - If shrimp are not already cleaned, peel and devein them, rinse gently under cold water and set aside on paper towels to dry.

 - Make the marinade.
 In a medium bowl, whisk together the oil and vinegar.
 Add a pinch of salt and pepper.
 Pour 1/2 a cup of the vinaigrette into a small bowl to use for dressing the salad.

 - Add the cleaned shrimp and toss to coat.
 Allow them to marinate at room temperature for 20 minutes.
 While shrimp are marinating, prepare the grill, grill pan or broiler.
-Quarter the avocado, slice the hearts of palm.
+Quarter the avocado, slice the hearts of palm crosswise.
 Place salad greens in four bowls.

 - Cook the shrimp, turning once, just until they are pink, about 2 minutes per side.
 Add the shrimp to the salad bowl along with the berries, avocado quarter, and hearts of palm.
 Garnish with freshly chopped cilantro or parsley if desired.
 Drizzle with 2 tablespoons of vinaigrette per person and serve.